thegreatshasha/daily_logs/Primary Idea.md

 ## ThinkList
 * Write this like a research paper.
+* How can we apply this to services like periscope, meerkat?
+Can this help in indexing the videos somehow?

 * Have to compare with existing approaches.
 * Find out which companies use cctv control rooms.
 Should be a good application.